 Let’s focus on what to serve with the latkes.
 Some families make a beef brisket, the go-to meal for any Jewish holiday but, in my family, we make the meal all about the latkes, so I fill it out with accompaniments.
 The first two here are the most traditional.
 A number of the others kind of spin off the ingredients of the pancakes or off of other elements of Jewish cuisine.

-Applesauce: the usual accompaniment, jarred or homemade.
+Applesauce: This is the usual accompaniment to potato pancakes, jarred or homemade.
 Combine the applesauce with dried apricots, cranberries or cherries.
 Cook briefly to soften the dried fruit.

 Horseradish Sauce: Mix prepared horseradish (or peel and grate a fresh root) with sour cream and chopped dill.
 Or mix it with some applesauce instead.